cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_2.PNG)

-*Figure x: Babuk checking for mutex*
+*Figure 4: Babuk checking for mutex*

 If a parameter is given, it will process these arguments upon execution and behave accordingly.